OpenSwitchNOS/openswitch-ops/tests/rest/rest_test.md

 #### Test setup

-** Switch 1 ** has bridge_normal configure by default
+**Switch 1** has bridge_normal configured by default.

 ### Description

-1. Verify if VLAN was queried unsucessfully.
+Verify if VLAN was queried unsucessfully:

- a.
+ - a.
 Execute the GET request over "/rest/v1/system/bridges/bridge_normal/vlans/not_found".
- b.
+ - b.
 Verify if the HTTP response is 404 NOT_FOUND.
- c.
+ - c.
 Verify if the HTTP response is empty.

 ### Test result criteria
 #### Test pass criteria